If you want a

 of the DIS connectors above and replace

-them in different positions into the grey connector as follows:
+them in different positions into the grey connector as follows.
+Again, if

 wire needs to be run to the location of the small wire on the top of the starter solenoid,